 You don't need to set aside 20 hours one day to get things in order.
 You only need 20 minutes every day.

 Focus on tackling clutter in just one room.
-You might only pare down a single drawer or shelf, but “it will make you feel accomplished at the end of the day, and at the end of a week, you will see how much you can declutter,” says professional organizer Helena Alkhas.
+You might pare down only the contents of a single drawer or shelf, but "it will make you feel accomplished at the end of the day.
+And at the end of a week, you will see how much you can declutter," says professional organizer Helena Alkhas.